sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 currently done manually.
 We decided to choose DecisionTreeRegressor because of its low training and validation score.
 All other models have considerable under-fit whereas the DecisionTreeRegressor was over-fitting on the training data.
-We decided to address the over-fit issues during the hyper-parameter tuning.
+Decision tree models require less preprocessing of the data compared to other models.
+Also, decision tree models are more interpretable than ensemble-based models such as Random Forest and Gradient Boosted Decision Trees.
+We decided to address the over-fit issues in the DecisionTreeRegressor during the hyper-parameter tuning.
+The hyper-parameters `min_samples_split` and `max_depth` are chosen to address the over-fitting issue.

 ### hyper-parameter tuning